LaSalle Street: In the Loop

 The stretch of LaSalle Street and its adjacent buildings in the Loop is recognized as the West Loop–LaSalle Street Historic District.
 The south end of LaSalle Street terminates at the art-deco Chicago Board of Trade Building, a Chicago Landmark and National Historic Landmark.
 The LaSalle Street Station commuter terminal is located directly south of the Board of Trade.
 An art deco skyscraper at 135 S. LaSalle and a modern skyscraper 190 S. LaSalle line the street.
 One North LaSalle, the former Field Building, Chicago City Hall and the James R. Thompson Center are located within the Loop on LaSalle Street.

 The street was nicknamed "The Canyon" due to the tall, steep buildings that lie on both ends of the relatively narrow street, with the Chicago Board of Trade Building as the abrupt end of the apparent box canyon.

 The Rookery Building is a historic landmark located at 219 South LaSalle Street.
 Completed by John Wellborn Root and Daniel Burnham of Burnham and Root in 1888, it is considered one of their masterpiece buildings.
 It measures 181 ft, is twelve stories tall and is one of the oldest standing high-rises in Chicago.
 It has a unique style with exterior load-bearing walls and an interior steel frame.

 LaSalle was one of three streets in Chicago to have a tunnel under the Chicago River, the other two being W. Washington St. and W. Van Buren St. Constructed in 1869-71, the 2000 ft long tunnel alleviated interruptions from bridge openings due to heavy river traffic and served as an escape route during the Great Chicago Fire of 1871.
 Originally open to only pedestrians and private vehicles, the LaSalle tunnel was turned over to cable car companies in the 1880s, since it was impossible for cable car systems to span the movable bridges.
 Closed in 1906, the tunnel was deepened and reopened to electric street car traffic in 1911-12.
 The tunnel was closed permanently in 1939 to make way for subway construction.

+In 2023, the City of Chicago approved a series of plans to convert buildings on LaSalle Street from office space to residential.
+In total, plans have been approved to convert five office buildings into residential spaces with 1,600 apartments, 600 of which will be affordable housing.